Risks of heterogeneously persistent higher moments: Persistence of the Higher Order Moments Risks

 \subsection{Realized moments}

+The discussion assumes that higher moments evolve dynamically, but at the same time we need to realize that higher moments are generally hard to measure.
+In this subsection, we provide brief summary of high-frequency based estimation of higher moment risk measures that we plug into the model.
+We rely on recent advances in high-frequency econometrics to measure the realized volatility, realized skewness and realized kurtosis and then decompose their fluctuations to transitory and persistent parts so we define heterogeneously persistent higher moments.

+We compute the daily higher moments $MMT_t$ by the means of the realized measures \citep{andersen2001distribution}.
 The daily realized variance (RDV), realized skewness (RDS), and realized kurtosis (RDK) representing the second, third, and fourth moment of daily returns distribution can be computed from 5-minute prices.
 Using already well-known arguments of \cite{andersen2001distribution,andersen2003modeling} realized variance can be constructed as sum of the squared high-frequency intraday returns as